radio-raheem/my-projects/perspective_plan_telecom_company/README.md

 # Determination of a prospective plan for a telecom company

-What do you think about when you imagine the country's mobile communications market?
-I would venture to guess that there are several telecommunications companies competing for customers.
-However, when companies have already divided the market among themselves, it may make more sense to put efforts into retaining customers rather than attracting new ones.

-Нашей задачей является предварительный анализ тарифов сотовой связи телеком-компании на небольшой выборке клиентов. В нашем распоряжении данные 500 пользователей: кто они, откуда, каким тарифом пользуются, сколько звонков и сообщений каждый отправил за 2018 год. Нужно проанализировать поведение клиентов и сделать вывод — какой тариф лучше. На основании этого вывода коллеги из коммерческого департамента компании скорректируют рекламный бюджет.
-Основными этапами нашего проекта станут:
-* Изучение предоставленных данных
+Let's imagine that you are in charge of the commercial department of a telecom company.
+You need to decide which of the two cell phone plans to advertise more.
+Simply put, which of the two plans is better?
+What if we only have data for 500 customers?

+No problem.
+Just give the data to your fellow analyst.
+And that analyst is me :)

+So, our task is to carry out a preliminary analysis of the cell phone plans of a telecom company on a small sample of customers.
+We have the data of 500 users: who they are, where they are from, what plan they use, how many calls and messages each sent in 2018.
+It is necessary to analyze the behavior of customers and draw a conclusion - which plan is better.
+Based on this conclusion, colleagues from the commercial department of the company will adjust the advertising budget.

+The main steps of our project will be:
+* Examining the provided data
-* Предобработка данных
+* Data preprocessing
-* Расчеты и добавление необходимых для анализа результатов
+* Calculations and adding the results necessary for analysis
-* Анализ данных
+* Data analysis
-* Проверка гипотез
+* Hypothesis testing
-* Формулирование основных выводов
+* Formulation of main conclusions

-Проект выполнен в Jupyter Notebook, версия сервера блокнотов: 6.1.4. Версия Python 3.7.8.
+The project is made in Jupyter Notebook, notebook server version: 6.1.4., Python 3.7.8.
-В проекте использованы библиотеки Pandas, MatPlotLib, NumPy, Math, SciPy, а также модуль IPython.
+The project used the Pandas, MatPlotLib, NumPy, Math, SciPy libraries, as well as the IPython module.

-# Описание тарифов
+# Plan description

-**Тариф «Смарт»**
+**"Smart" plan**

-1. Ежемесячная плата: 550 рублей
+1. Monthly fee: 550 rubles
-2. Включено 500 минут разговора, 50 сообщений и 15 Гб интернет-трафика
+2. Included 500 minutes of calls, 50 messages and 15 GB of Internet traffic
-3. Стоимость услуг сверх тарифного пакета: 1. минута разговора: 3 рубля (Телеком-компания всегда округляет вверх значения минут и мегабайтов. Если пользователь проговорил всего 1 секунду, в тарифе засчитывается целая минута); 2. сообщение: 3 рубля; 3.
-1 Гб интернет-трафика: 200 рублей.

-**Тариф «Ультра»**
+3. The cost of services in excess of the tariff package: 1. minute of conversation: 3 rubles (Telecom company always rounds up the values of minutes and megabytes.
+If the user spoke only 1 second, a whole minute is counted in the tariff); 2. message: 3 rubles; 3.
+1 GB of Internet traffic: 200 rubles.

+**"Ultra" plan**
-1. Ежемесячная плата: 1950 рублей
+1. Monthly fee: 1950 rubles
-2. Включено 3000 минут разговора, 1000 сообщений и 30 Гб интернет-трафика
+2. Included 3000 minutes of calls, 1000 messages and 30 GB of internet traffic
-3. Стоимость услуг сверх тарифного пакета: 1. минута разговора: 1 рубль; 2. сообщение: 1 рубль; 3.
-1 Гб интернет-трафика: 150 рублей.
+3. The cost of services in excess of the tariff package: 1. minute of conversation: 1 ruble; 2. message: 1 ruble; 3.
+1 GB of Internet traffic: 150 rubles.